HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Communication Engineering/Satellite Communication.md

 ### **<br/>What is a footprint?
 In satellite communication, a footprint is the ground area covered by a satellite's signal on Earth.
 It defines the geographical region within which a satellite's signals can be received and where its services are accessible.<br/>

+### **<br/>Which signals are called infrared?**
+Infrared signals are electromagnetic waves with wavelengths longer than those of visible light but shorter than microwaves.
+They are invisible to the human eye but can be detected as heat.<br/>